Clicky Skip to Content

 Your Pillsbury biscuits will be all OK to eat after expiration for up to two months.
 However, It is also important to note that this could only be possible if you properly store them.
 They are unopened and refrigerated, but it is better to avoid using them if opened.

-If the dough feels damp or sticky, if it appears to be bubbling, or if the corners are firm and a different color than the middle, it’s beyond its prime.
+If the dough feels damp or sticky, if it appears to be bubbling, or if the corners are firm and a different colour than the middle, it’s beyond its prime.
 If you notice any of these things, it’s best to avoid the dough because it’s not worth the risk.

 Does Pillsbury refrigerated dough go bad?